 Conformality and equivalence are mutually exclusive properties.
 Whereas equal-area projections distort shapes while preserving fidelity of sizes, conformal projections distort sizes in the process of preserving shapes.

 Azimuthal projections preserve directions (azimuths) from one or two points to all other points on the map.
-See how the ellipses plotted on the gnomonic projection shown above, vary in size and shape, but are all oriented toward the center of the projection?
+See how the ellipses plotted on the gnomonic projection, shown above in Figure 2.29.4, vary in size and shape, but are all oriented toward the center of the projection?
 In this example, that's the one point at which directions measured on the globe are not distorted on the projected graticule.

 The term "projection" implies that the ball-shaped net of parallels and meridians is transformed by casting its shadow upon some flat, or flattenable, surface.
 In fact, almost all map projection methods are mathematical equations.
 The analogy of an optical projection onto a flattenable surface is useful, however, as a means to classify the bewildering variety of projection equations devised over the past two thousand years or more.

 Imagine a model globe that is translucent, and contains a bright light bulb.
 Imagine the light literally casting shadows of the graticule, and of the shapes of the continents, onto another surface that touches the globe.
 The National Geographic Society has prepared a set of animations that may help you to visualize the analogy.